Equivariant Graph Hierarchy-Based Neural Networks: The Proposed EGHN

-Distinct from EGNN~\citep{satorras2021en}, the messages to pass in EMMP are directional matrices other than vectors.
-Although GMN~\citep{huang2022constrained} has also explored the matrix form, it is just a specific case of our EMMP by simplifying $\hat{\mZ}_{ij}=\mZ_i-\mZ_j$.
-Actually, EMMP can be degenerated to either EGNN or GMN by certain relaxations.
-Also, similar to EGNN, we can replace Eq.~\ref{eq:EMMP-4} with a recursive form by, for instance, first updating the velocity $\vv_i$ and then the position $\vx_i$ when $\mZ_i=[\vx_i,\vv_i]$, which is exactly the case in our experimental implementation.
+Distinct from EGNN~\cite{satorras2021en}, the messages to pass in EMMP are directional matrices other than vectors.
+Although GMN~\cite{huang2022equivariant} has also explored the matrix form, it is just a specific case of our EMMP by simplifying $\hat{\mZ}_{ij}=\mZ_i-\mZ_j$.
+Indeed, we have the following theorem for the comparison of expressivity between EMMP, EGNN, and GMN, with the proof in Appendix. \begin{theorem} EMMP can reduce to EGNN and GMN by specific choices of MLP in Eq.~\ref{eq:EMMP}. \end{theorem}